About Sarah Wolek

 The first lever we can move is the kind of person we choose to become.
 That means living lives that are authentic to us, where we show up with kindness and integrity, seek out and live our purpose, cultivate meaningful relationships and belonging, contribute and connect to our community, and honor our planet.
 We often overlook this, but our individual mindset, character, and actions are the fundamental unit of change.

-I graduated from Wootton High School in Montgomery County Maryland and then earned a BS in Decision Information Sciences and a BA in Economics both from the University of Maryland.
-I pursued graduate education at Columbia University, where I earned an MBA, and the University of Chicago, where I earned an MA in public policy.
+Sarah Wolek graduated from Wootton High School in Montgomery County, Maryland and then went on to earn a BS in Decision Information Sciences and a BA in Economics, both from the University of Maryland, College Park.
+She pursued graduate education at Columbia University, where she earned an MBA, and at the University of Chicago, where she earned an MA in Public Policy.

-Driven by a desire to make a positive impact in the world, I joined the federal government and had the opportunity to work at the White House Office of Management and Budget, the United States Mission to the United Nations, the US Department of Treasury, the US Department of Commerce, and the US Department of Housing and Urban Development.
-In doing so, I developed expertise in budget, management, and policy development and implementation.
-This experience has proved to be invaluable now that I serve as State Delegate.
+Driven by a desire to make a positive impact in the world, she joined the federal government and spent over a decade working at various agencies including the White House Office of Management and Budget, the United States Mission to the United Nations, the US Department of Treasury, the US Department of Commerce, and the US Department of Housing and Urban Development.
+In doing so, she became knowledgeable about a variety of policy issues and developed expertise in budget, management, and policy development and implementation.